sux21/Experimental_Evolution/README.md

 # Questions to ask during the Monday meeting
 1. About Average Nucleotide Identity (ANI): how many samples? when the results are needed? softwares?
 2. experimental evolution: why my multiQC results have more read duplicates?
+3. show results of mapping reads to contigs scaffolds.

 # Step 1 - Genome Assembly using SPAdes <br>